98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 Effectively the same as "**zpool import -R /mnt somepool**" if you maintain separate OS pools.

 # Boot partition
-Boot partition is a separate device from the bpool formatted in vfat/fat32 with the boot flag enabled. xxx is the device name e.g. /dev/sda; y is the partition.
+Boot partition is a separate device from the zpool formatted in vfat/fat32 with the boot flag enabled. xxx is the device name e.g. /dev/sda; y is the partition.
 In the case of a freshly formatted drive, below would be /dev/xxx /dev/sda and y = 1 (whichever partition was just created).
 - "**parted /dev/xxx mkpart "Linux Bootloader" vfat 4096s 1GB**"